src-d/guide/developer-community/fix-DCO.md

 ### Signo-off Option #4: Github UI

-If you are using Google Chroome, you are lucky and you can use the [`dco-gh-ui` Chrome Extension](https://github.com/scottrigby/dco-gh-ui)
+If you are using Google Chrome, you are lucky and you can use the [`dco-gh-ui` Chrome Extension](https://github.com/scottrigby/dco-gh-ui)